Singapore legends and myths

 The soil was red because it was rich in iron and aluminium.

 The legend of Redhill comes up regularly in classrooms – that it’s stained red from blood – but not all of us know the full details.
 Singapore was once infested with a ton of swordfish that used to attack unsuspecting villagers along the shore.
 Enter a young boy hero: he suggested to the Raja (ancient king) to use banana tree trunks as a trap.

 Lo and behold, his plan worked – earning him the respect and admiration of the villagers.
 But the Raja was jealous of all the attention received, and ordered his men to stab the boy to death.
 Talk about escalating things quickly.
 Nonetheless, the legend goes that the soil of Bukit Merah is stained red with the blood of the innocent young boy.

-7. Kusu Island – originally a giant turtle
+7. Kusu Island – Originally a giant turtle

 Image credit: @_henry.hu_

-While Kusu Island makes for an enjoyable day trip, it’s also known as a sacred site – a place for us to give thanks with a Chinese temple and 3 Malay shrines.
+While Kusu Island makes for an enjoyable day trip, it’s also known as a sacred site – a place for us to give thanks with a Chinese temple and three Malay shrines.
 As the legend goes, a huge turtle transformed into an island to help save stranded sailors.
 On the 9th month of the lunar calendar, people will head down to pay their respects.